The History of Blimey Cow

 I still wanted to make videos.
 No matter how busy I got or how much my priorities shifted, that itch never went away.
 The truth was… I missed Blimey Cow.
 I missed making videos with my siblings.
 The problem was, Jordan and Amy were both busy with school.
 I was on my own.

 But I was undeterred.
-At the end of 2010, Kelli and I used the money from our wedding, and put it toward a Canon 7D, the camera with which we shoot Blimey Cow videos to this day.
+At the end of 2010, Kelli and I used the money from our wedding, and put it toward a Canon 7D, the camera with which we shot Messy Mondays until 2017.

 Here is the first episode of Healthy Kid Freak Out, a show Kelli and I put together.